Purchasing

 STEP 1: IDENTIFYING INDEPENDENT CONTRACTOR vs. EMPLOYEE

-To determine whether or not an individual is defined as an Independent Contractor or a USF Employee, an Independent Contractor (IC) Worksheet is used to collect information.
+To determine whether or not an individual is defined as an Independent Contractor or a USF Employee, Apply the ABC test

-Information on this form can be compared to the Independant Contractor Matrix to determine if the individual qualifies as an Independent Contractor.
+Once you have identified these key features of the relationship, compare your findings to the Independent Contractor Matrix to determine if the individual qualifies as an Independent Contractor.

 Once the supplier setup request is approved, the supplier is sent a link to register and provide business information.
 Once they have completed their profile, the registration process is considered complete.